gabrielmarcano/pyroaster/README.md

 ## Summary

-All logic depends on the data given by the **Thermocouple** & **DHT22** sensors, and the selected mode in the **4 Position Rotary Switch**.
+All logic depends on the data given by the **Thermocouple (MAX6675)** & **DHT22** sensors.
 It's intention is to control 3 motors, which will turn on or off based on the temperature that it reaches.

-When the temperature reaches 140ºC, 170ºC or 180ºC (depending on the mode) it feeds a relay that controls the first motor, and also starts a timer that can be 12, 20 or 33 minutes which also depends on the mode.
+When the temperature reaches the value set on the config, it feeds a relay that controls the first motor, and also starts a timer that was set on the config.
+Extra configs can be saved.

 There will be two push buttons, one will add +1min to the time (and start the timer if there isn't one already), and the other will reduce -1min to the time.

-When the timer stops, a buzzer starts making noise and also feeds the other 2 relays that controls the second & third motor.
+When the timer stops, a buzzer\* starts making noise and also feeds the other 2 relays that controls the second & third motor.

-> Motors can only be stopped manually by either the security button or through the web interface.
-If Motor 2 or Motor 3 are stopped via the web interface, they will stop any action taken after the timer stops.
+> Motors can only be stopped manually by either the security button or through the app interface.

 ## Resources